-Grade A Light (‘Fancy’) Amber - This is typically produced early in the season when the sugar content of the sap is highest.
-Its flavor is mild and buttery.
+Golden - This is typically produced early in the season when the sugar content of the sap is highest.
+Its flavor is delicate and buttery. (previously called ‘light amber’)

-Grade A Medium Amber - This syrup has been boiled longer to achieve the proper sugar content - it has a rich maple flavor.
+Amber - This syrup has been boiled longer than Golden to achieve the proper sugar content - it has a richer maple flavor. (previously called ‘medium’)

-Grade A Dark Amber - With long boil times, this syrup is quite caramelized and has a strong maple flavor.
+Dark - With longer boil times, this syrup is quite caramelized and has a robust maple flavor. (name unchanged)

-Grade B - Darkest and molasses-like, its strong flavor is well-suited for cooking.
+Very Dark - Darkest and molasses-like, its strong maple flavor is well-suited for cooking. (previously called ‘grade B’)